Creators-Circle/Pulser/README.md

 	## Run the Seed File
 	NOTE: THIS OPERATION WIPES THE DATABASE.
 USE WITH CAUTION.
 THIS MEANS YOU!!!

-	FollowMe comes with dummy data located in the /seeds directory To load this data into the database, type: knex seed:run
+	Pulser comes with dummy data located in the /seeds directory To load this data into the database, type: knex seed:run